Chart Color Schemes

 Millicent is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Millicent's population showed low cultural diversity, with 88.9% born in Australia, 91.8% being citizens, and 96.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 39.8%.
-The 'Other' religious category comprised 0.6%, slightly higher than the Rest of SA's 0.5%.
+Millicent's population shows low cultural diversity with 88.9% born in Australia, 91.8% being citizens, and 96.5% speaking English only at home.
+Christianity is the predominant religion at 39.8%.
+The 'Other' category is slightly overrepresented at 0.6%, compared to 0.5% regionally.

 Frequently Asked Questions - Diversity